aes-186/ImplicitAssociationTest/README.md

 - Block 2 (attributes) 20 Trials
 - Block 3 (both) 20 Trials
 - Block 4 (both) 40 Trials
-- Block 5 (categories reversed) 40 Trials
+- Block 5 (categories reversed) 28 Trials
 - Block 6 (both reversed) 20 Trials
 - Block 7 (both reversed) 40 Trials

 ## Localisation and customisation

-All stimuli and instructions within the task are set via the `stimuli.xlsx` and `task.xlsx` files.
+All stimuli and instructions within the task are set via the `stimuli.xlsx` and `instruction.xlsx` files.

 PsychoPy has Unicode support, so translating the task into other languages (Spanish, Polish, Japanese, etc.) only requires changes to these excel files.